 Supporting files should fall into one of the following categories: Dataset, Figure, Table, Text, Protocol, Audio, or Video.
-All supporting information should be referred to in the manuscript with a leading capital S (e.g., Figure S4 for the fourth supporting information figure).
-The numbered title and caption for each supporting information file should be included in the main article file, after the titles and captions for the main figures.
+All supporting information should be referred to in the manuscript with a leading capital S (e.g., S4 Figure for the fourth supporting information figure).
+The numbered title and caption for each supporting information file should be included in the main article file.

 Supporting files will not be included in the typeset PDF, but will be referenced in the text and hosted online.